dermesser/uvco/README.md

 ## Example

 To run a coroutine, you need to set up an event loop.
-This is done by calling `uvco::runMain` with a lambda that returns a `uvco::Promise<void>`.
-(Strictly speaking, you don't need to return the promise, it is enough to set it up and then drop it; once I/O has been set up on the UV event loop, the application will run until all I/O is finished.
+This is done by calling `uvco::runMain` with a lambda that returns a `uvco::Promise<T>`. `runMain()` either returns the resulting value after the event loop has finished, or throws an exception if a coroutine threw one.
-However, it is sometimes safer to use the `runMain()` version taking a coroutine, because objects allocated within the coroutine will be kept alive.)

 A `Promise<T>` is a coroutine promise, and can be awaited.
 It is the basic unit, and only access to concurrency; there is no `Task` or such.
 Awaiting a promise will save the current execution state, and resume it as soon as the promise is ready.
 Currently, promises cannot be cancelled (due to the lack of `Task`s).

+When in doubt, refer to the examples in `test/`; they are actively maintained and keep the current state of the examples below.

 ### Basic event loop set-up